 5.6.
-Endocarditis Prophylaxis
+Endocarditis Prophylaxis (UPDATED)

 The Committee on Rheumatic Fever, Endocarditis, and Kawasaki Disease of the AHA does not recommend routine antibiotic prophylaxis in patients with valvular heart disease undergoing uncomplicated vaginal delivery or caesarean section unless infection is suspected.
-Antibiotics are optional for high-risk patients with prosthetic heart valves, a previous history of endocarditis, complex congenital heart disease, or a surgically constructed systemic-pulmonary conduit (28).
-Many practitioners routinely provide antibiotics.
+Antibiotics are optional for high-risk patients with prosthetic heart valves, a previous history of endocarditis, complex congenital heart disease, or a surgically constructed systemic-pulmonary conduit (1070,1072).